matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 When Bob's client receives an `m.room_key_bundle` event from Alice, there are two possibilities:

- * If Bob has recently accepted an invite to the room from Alice, the client should immediately download and decrypt the key bundle and start processing it.
+ * If Bob has recently accepted an invite to the room from Alice, the client SHOULD immediately download and decrypt the key bundle and start processing it.
 Note, however, that this process must be resilient to Bob's client being restarted before the download/import completes.